 - 3/4 cup all-purpose flour

 - Fresh raspberries, optional

 - Place butter in a 10-in. ovenproof skillet; place in a 425° oven for 2-3 minutes or until melted.
 In a blender, process the eggs, milk, flour, sugar and nutmeg until smooth.
 Pour into prepared skillet.

 - Bake at 425° for 16-18 minutes or until puffed and browned.
 Dust with confectioners' sugar.
-Serve with lemon and syrup if desired.
+Serve with lemon wedges and, if desired, syrup and raspberries.
 Yield: 4-6 servings.

 Reviews for Old-World Puff Pancake

 "The first time I made it our family just loved it.
 It's been a favorite breakfast ever since.
 Easy recipe delicious, our family just likes maple syrup on it.
 Goes great with scrambled eggs or just fresh fruit."

 "I did not like this recipe at all.
 The pancake is too dense for my taste and not sweet enough.
 I sprinkled chocolate chips on top to add a little more flavor and sweetness.
 I won't make it again."